JPeer264/node-git-needs-push/README.md

 [![Build Status](https://travis-ci.org/JPeer264/node-git-needs-push.svg?branch=master)](https://travis-ci.org/JPeer264/node-git-needs-push)

-Check synchronously if a git repository needs to push
+Check synchronously if a git repository needs to push.
+If a branch is just local it will be `true` (as a push is required)

 ## Installation